L-1 visa: Worker Replacement

 Some industry representatives have accused companies of utilizing the L-1 program to replace U.S. workers.

 Poor Skill Definition

 Detractors and government officials have pointed out how the visa program does not define "specialized knowledge" for foreign workers in the L-1B visa category.
 The Inspector General for the Department of Homeland Security in 2006 found that the visa "is so broadly defined that adjudicators believe they have little choice but to approve almost all petitions.”

-Lack of Worker Mobility

-The L-1 visa program has from the beginning, been a visa where the holder cannot transfer between employers.
-Many have pointed out that tying the visa to the employer limits worker mobility and increases employer control over the worker.

-No Limits

-Many critics have a problem that there is no limit to the number of L-1 visas the United States can issue.

 Job Offshoring & Knowledge Transfer

-Outsourcing firms such as Tata, Cognizant, Infosys, and others are the biggest users of the L-1 visa.
-These companies, critics argue, bring in workers to staff American companies using visas to offshore jobs and transfer knowledge abroad.

-Another form of offshoring of the L-1 visa is that it allows guest workers to work onshore in order to coordinate offshore activities better.